-The Dalton people continued using most of the stone tool types that their Paleoindian ancestors used: spear points, that also served as cutting tools, as well as flake tools (end scrapers, side scrapers, and gravers) usually made from flint and shaped by flaking pieces off a larger core.
-Several tools that first appear during the Dalton period include the chipped stone drill/awl and adze, the shaft abrader, and edge-abraded cobbles.
+The Dalton people continued using most of the stone tool types that their Paleoindian ancestors used: spear points, which also served as cutting tools, as well as flake tools (end scrapers, side scrapers, and gravers) usually made from flint and shaped by flaking pieces off a larger core.
+Several tools that first appeared during the Dalton period include the chipped stone drill/awl and adze, the shaft abrader, and edge-abraded cobbles.

 The most distinctive item in the Dalton stone toolkit, the Dalton point, was used to penetrate game like white-tailed deer and to cut and saw meat, hide, wood, and other materials.
 Dalton points were generally lanceolate (leaf-shaped).
 The blade portion of the point was sometimes serrated, similar to a modern bread knife.
 The bottom or haft portion of the Dalton point was made to be concave at the base and tapered so that it would fit into a handle or a spear shaft.
 As Dalton points were re-sharpened, they began to exhibit an obvious bevel on opposing faces of the blade.
 This ingenious re-sharpening technique extended the life of the Dalton spear/knife.
 Archaeologists have documented the specific steps taken in manufacturing and maintaining Dalton spear points and recycling Dalton points into other tools, such as burins, end scrapers, and perforators/drills.